Creole Proverb: Wen teef teef fram teef, God laff.

 Literally: When a thief steals from another thief, God laughs.
 (When thieves fall out, honest men come into their own)

-Security is a concern for many people moving to new places, and I’m often asked about safety in Belize and my experiences here.
+Security is a concern for many people moving to new places, and I’m often asked about safety and gun ownership in Belize and my experiences here.

 Belize can be a wonderful sun-and-fun-filled place to live, but like anywhere, there are some things to be aware of.

 The first thing I tell people about crime in Belize is that Belize does not have organized crime like we see in Mexico, Guatemala, and other countries in the region.
 There are no drug cartels fighting for dominance or control.
 Luckily, our sleepy little country seems too small to interest nefarious groups in the region.

 There is gang-related crime in certain areas of Belize City, brought on by the socioeconomic problems endemic to the region, but it doesn’t spill over into the general population.
 And most people don’t choose to move to Belize City unless they are there for work purposes.
 Most people also avoid trips to Belize City unless it’s necessary.

 The Cayes, Cayo Region, Northern Belize, and the Deep South are all more preferred locations for expats to move to.
 So, while statistically in Belize there is some serious crime, it is usually localized to certain areas of the city.
 Interestingly, even among the worst gangs in Belize City, the idea of harming a police officer is forbidden.
 The fact that the population of Belize is so small, and that everyone seems to be related to each other (including police and gang members), helps to calm the situation.

 Kidnappings for ransom are practically unknown—the only instance I am aware of in all my time in Belize was resolved in hours when the entire village was alerted and a group of 200 locals and police mobilized—retrieving the couple unharmed and with no payment even considered.